-The Mediterranean diet vs. Paleo diet debate is still on, and everyone from sports celebs and fitness enthusiasts is putting forward their perspectives in the same regards.
+The Mediterranean diet vs. Paleo diet debate is still on, and everyone from sports celebs and fitness enthusiasts is putting forward their perspectives in the same regard.

 While a few points towards the Mediterranean diet’s underlying health benefits, others favor a diet that involves our ancestors’ dietary patterns.

 Still, if we look at both diets from a neutral perspective, they come over with their share of pros and cons.

 There is no thumb rule to practice the Mediterranean diet, and you can follow it while bringing all the high-quality whole foods with lots of nutrition.

 We must not call it a diet in the real sense and instead quote it as a popular eating pattern of people living around the Mediterranean sea.

 The world first came to know about this diet when a team of nutritionists from Boston, along with the experts from the Harvard School of public health and WHO, designed a Mediterranean diet pyramid in the year 2003.

 This pyramid talked about the major components and features of the Mediterranean diet that included food items like :